Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 No matter what you choose, automating your savings with regular transfers is the key to sticking to any budget, because if you don’t have to physically move the money yourself, you won’t have to see that it’s gone.

-One of the quickest ways to put more money back in your pocket every month is by refinancing high-interest debt.
+One of the quickest ways to put more money back in your pocket every month is by refinancing high-interest debt like credit card debt.
 Often, refinancing credit cards at the beginning of the year is advantageous, as many credit card carriers offer 0% balance transfer promos, or 0% interest for 12 months.
 Slashing interest can make payments more manageable and can help you trim down debt quicker.

 Another option is to refinance your auto loan for a better rate.
-If you’ve been working hard to boost your credit score during the previous year, it could be a good time to see if you can lower your monthly payments on your auto loan and save a few thousand dollars in interest!
-Don’t forget to put any money you’re saving on lowered payments into a savings account so that you can reach your other financial goals even faster!
+If you’ve been working hard to boost your credit score during the previous year, it could be a good time to see if you can lower your monthly payments on your auto loan or save a few thousand dollars in interest by paying off debt quicker!
+Don’t forget to put any money you’re saving on lowered payments into a savings account so that you can reach your other long-term financial goals even faster!

 If tackling all these goals at once seems overwhelming, check off one goal per month as you head into your new year with a new mindset!
 By December, you’ll feel relaxed and prepared as seasonal spending increases, because you’ve been saving all year!
 Good luck, we can’t wait to see you thrive.